matthewfeickert-talks/reproducible-ml-for-scientists-with-pixi-scipy-2025/book/ml-example.md

 Looking at the imports of `src/torch_MNIST.py` we can see that `torch` and `torchvision` are the only imported libraries that aren't part of the Python standard library, so we will need to depend on PyTorch and `torchvision`.
 We also know that we'd like to use CUDA accelerated code, so that we'll need CUDA libraries and versions of PyTorch that support CUDA.

-::::: {note} Create the environment
+::::: {tip} Create the environment

 Create a Pixi workspace that: